-The world's northermost redwood grove can be found on a hillside above the Chetco River in Oregon, eight miles north of the California state line.
-The Redwood Nature Trail winds through the grove, about a half-mile from the northernmost redwood tree.
-The trail is in the Siskiyou National Forest, but it's often mistakenly assumed to be a part of Loeb State Park, which is just a quarter-mile to the south and can be reached by a short trail.
+The northermost naturally-growing redwoods are on a hillside above the Chetco River in Oregon, eight miles north of the California state line.
+The Redwood Nature Trail climbs this hillside one ravine over and about a half-mile from the northernmost redwood tree.
+The trail is in the Siskiyou National Forest right next to Loeb State Park, which is just a quarter-mile to the south and can be reached by a short riverside trail.

 Because it's so close to the popular campground at Loeb State Park, this trail gets a surprising number of visitors — more than a lot of vastly-more-impressive trails at Jed Smith.

 Click here to see the trailhead location in Google Maps.

 Take Highway 101 to Brookings, Oregon.
 The highway crosses the Chetco River on a large, hard-to-miss bridge.
 Just north of the river, turn onto Constitution Way and immediately turn right onto North Bank Chetco River Road, which is a wide, well-maintained road with a double yellow centerline.
 Continue for 7.5 miles to reach Loeb State Park.
 A half-mile past the entrance to Loeb State Park and just after the road's double yellow centerline ends, park in the little pullout at the Redwood Nature Trail trailhead.